2021 Winners Announced!

 - Finalist 2 ($100): Lua Ali, Age 8

-The 2021 We Read Youth Voices Anthology is in the process of being created and will be available for check out from Madison Public Library.
+The 2021 We Read Youth Voices Anthology is in the process of being printed and will be available for check out from Madison Public Library soon!
 The anthology will include 19 submissions and includes honorable mentions in each age category.
-Click below to read the winning stories!
+Click below to read, watch and listen to the anthology!

 About the Writing Contest